 Once the dimensions are sorted, two identical profiles (side views) need to be drawn up and cut out.
 These will become the sides of a freestanding stair ‘box’.
 Believe me, it’s best and easiest to make it this way, even if the stair itself is going to be enclosed between other walls.
 There’s nothing harder than trying to construct something in mid-air!
 A lot of construction challenges are solved simply by taking the time to rig up a support to glue upon.
 This can be left if it’s not going to be visible, and if it has to go it can usually be easily cut away afterwards.

 The best thing to do is to draw up a complete grid (above), composed in this case of 200cm x 250cm rectangles.
 The try square comes in handy for this, or the card can be taped to a drawing board.
-The grid helps in keeping lines straight and spacing regular, and the extended lines will help when positioning the ruler to cut against later.
+The grid helps in keeping lines straight and spacing regular, and the extended lines will help when positioning the ruler to cut against later (it’s hard to keep to parallels when all you’ve got is thumbnail sized lines).
 Maybe it’s the only way of doing it anyway, it’s just that I’ve seen attempts at steps that appear to be more ‘organically improvised’ shall we say!
 In the past I often drew up a larger grid so that I could make use of the cut zig-zag for both profile pieces.
 But I have to say, they rarely matched completely.
 The following three photos were taken for the book by Astrid Baerndal.

 For the next stage above I’ve used coloured mountboard to make it clearer how I’ve chosen to fill in the steps because there could be a number of ways.
 Here I cut a strip of card exactly the right width for gluing between the uprights and cut all the riser pieces from it.
 I then inserted these in the right positions using Pva wood glue to allow for some repositioning.
 In this case the flat of a small metal ruler was useful for pressing them level.